hphelion/documentation/cloudos/install.create-cloud.md

 5. Specify which nodes will have the Compute Nodes service.
 Select the Compute Node(s) in one of the following ways:

  * Choose a number from the drop-down list to auto-select check boxes for you.
  * Individually select the check boxes of the node(s) you want.

 > **Note:** You can have a single node act as both the Compute Controller and Compute Node.
 If you choose this configuration, make sure the underlying node has enough CPU, Memory and Storage capacity to be able to run all the controller services as well as act as the virtualization host.

-6. The Attributes tab can be used to specify property values required to create a Compute Region.
+At this point, you can use the Attributes tab to specify property values required to create a Compute Region.
 For the Hypervisor attribute, use `kvm` (the default) if the compute nodes are baremetal nodes.
 Use `qemu` if the compute nodes are VMs.

-7. Select Create Compute Region.
+When you're ready, now select **Create Compute Region**.
 The compute region will go through a series of steps to create an active cloud, showing the percent (%) completed.

 Once the Create Compute Region step is complete, the name supplied for the region will be